 Members are elected for a maximum of 3 years and are elected from the staff, parent body, community and local business.
 The School Board operates separately to the P&C. The School Board meets at least twice a term.
 Additional meetings may be called as required.
 Meeting dates are advertised in the Term Planner and School Newsletter.

-a) establishing and reviewing, the school’s objectives, priorities and general policy directions;
+- takes part in establishing and reviewing the school’s objectives, priorities and general policy directions;

-• determine in consultation with students, their parents and staff a dress code for students when they are attending or representing the school;
+- determines, in consultation with students, their parents and staff, a dress code for students when they are attending or representing the school;

-b) extra cost optional components of educational programmes;
+- approves extra cost optional components of educational programs;

-c) items to be supplied by a student for use in an educational programme; and
+- approves items to be supplied by a student for use in an educational program; and

 The Board doesn’t:

 Stuart Owen is a Director at Macquarie Capital and has 20 years of finance, corporate, legal and commercial experience.
-Stuart has 3 children at the school in Years 6, 4 and 1.
+Stuart's youngest child attends the school in Year 2.